-The accompanying bar chart and table provide some indication of the risks of investing in the Fund.
-The bar chart shows changes in the annual total returns from year to year for the Fund's Institutional Class.
-Following the bar chart is the Fund's highest and lowest quarterly returns during the periods shown in the bar chart.
-The performance table that follows shows how the Fund's average annual total returns over time compare with a broad-based securities market index and additional more specialized indices.
-Fund returns shown in the performance table reflect the maximum sales charge of 5.50% for the Fund's A Class and the contingent deferred sales charge of 1.00% during the one year period for the C Class.
+The accompanying bar chart and table provide some indication of the risks of investing in the Predecessor Fund.
+The bar chart shows the changes in the Predecessor Fund's annual total returns from year to year.
+Following the bar chart is the Predecessor Fund's highest and lowest quarterly returns during the periods shown in the bar chart.
+The table illustrates how the Predecessor Fund's average annual returns for the 1-year, 5-year, 10-year and since-inception periods compare with those of a broad measure of market performance.
+Fund returns shown in the performance table reflect the maximum sales charge of 5.50% for the Fund's A Class and the contingent deferred sales charge of 1.00% during the one-year period for the C Class.
 Past performance (before and after taxes) will not necessarily continue in the future.
-Updated performance information is available at www.tortoiseadvisors.com or by calling 855-TCA-FUND (855-822-3863).
+The Fund adopted the financial statements and the performance history of the Predecessor Fund.